IBM/ibm-cp4s-client/README.md

-# CP4S Client
+# IBM Cloud Pak for Security Client

-A python package for interacting with CP4S (CloudPak for Security).
+You can use this python package to interact with IBM Cloud Pak for Security.

 ![How does it work?](https://github.com/IBM/ibm-cp4s-client/blob/master/ibm-cp4s-client.png?raw=true)